Workflow Engine (2026): Eliminate 40 Hours/Week of Manual Work

 Example: Internal Approvals

-Think about procurement processes in most companies.
+Think about procurement in most companies.
 Employees email requests to their manager.
-Manager forwards to finance.
-Finance checks budget.
+The manager forwards them to finance.
+Finance checks the budget.
 Somewhere along the way, emails get lost, approvals stall, and people order things without proper authorization just to get work done.

 An approval workflow that integrates with existing tools could transform this.
 Requests start in a simple form.
 Based on the amount and category, they route through the appropriate approval chain automatically.
 Approvers get notifications where they already work (Slack, Teams, email) with one-click approve/deny buttons.
 If someone doesn't respond, it escalates automatically.